A Welcome Reprieve: Finding Energy in Unexpected Dances

 The last piece of the program, Stravinsky Violin Concerto, is the newest of the three works and has strong, groovy 1970s vibes.
 Groovy Stravinsky?
 Indeed.

 Sometimes, if you listen carefully, you can hear Balanchine and his composers whispering dares to each other.
 In this piece, Stravinsky’s plays on timing are met with fun, neoclassical movements: flexed feet, little waves from the dancers, unexpected directional changes.
-Saturday afternoon’s performances from soloist Cara Ruf Maldonado and Jonathan Batista caught me off guard even though I’ve seen this piece many times over the years.
+Saturday afternoon’s performances from soloist Clara Ruf Maldonado and Jonathan Batista caught me off guard even though I’ve seen this piece many times over the years.
 Maldonado’s joy and creative control over the choreography is on full display in this work; she holds positions on pointe until the last possible second with stunning physical strength, teasing the audience’s sense of time and anticipation.

 It’s good to test our old ideas of traditional work.
 It’s how we hang onto what works for our changing times and how we tweak what needs to change.
 It may seem frivolous to put this amount of thought into art right now.
 Yes, it is election week.
 There is a war on, quite a few actually.
 Sanity is hard to find; the energy to fight for our values is scarce.
 Yet we all have a job to do.
 Find ways to fill your cup.
 Change your perspective.
 Sometimes we can find fresh air in unexpected places.